seekhealing/seekhealing.github.io/_sections/events/watm-festival/2020-06-13-1900-bringing-connection-to-prisons.md

 start-time: '19:00'
 end-time:
 link: https://zoom.us/j/7140019519 # Joey Room
+tagline: Polarization, racism, anxiety, addiction, isolation.
+What do all of these human conditions have in common?
+Lack of human connection.
 ---

 _Jennifer Nicolaisen interviews Laurie Lazar, Executive Director of Authentic Relating International, and Dustin Gust, a graduate of one of their prison-based authentic relating workshops._